 The second wave of experiments have been selected after two months of detailed evaluation of project outlines that had been submitted for the first Open Call.
-Evaluation was led by project partner CTA and involved 16 Independent evaluators.
-Those seven new experiments unite 19 new partners from Italy, Spain, Hungary and Turkey - among them 14 SMEs, 1 mid-cup, three research organisations and another Digital Innovation Hub external to the current network of DIGITbrain Consortium.
+The seven new experiments includes digital twin based solutions for the optimization of the beer mashing process, quality control and improvement of textile dyeing temperature control, quality control of glue application in parquet flooring manufacturing, improving the process of thermo-moulding for manufacturing of shoe insoles, predictive quality control for insulated glass machines, monitoring and control for reconfigurable presses to the improvement of continuous fiber additive manufacturing.
+The collaboration teams unite 19 new partners from Italy, Spain, Hungary and Turkey - among them 14 SMEs, 1 mid-cup, three research organisations and another Digital Innovation Hub external to the current network of DIGITbrain Consortium.

-Find here a brief overview on new beneficiaries and experiments - more detailed information will be provided soon!
+Find here a brief overview on new beneficiaries and experiments.
+More detailed information will follow soon:

 Experiment 8: Digital Twin for Agile Changes (DITAC)